 Having a study or accountability partner definitely helps.
 So does joining an online community of fellow students.

-Shameless plug #2: My guided self-study program has built-in accountability checks.
+A bit more information about guided self-study: My guided self-study program has built-in accountability checks.
 I’m happy to help if you feel you would benefit from a little bit of guidance and accountability in your studying.